Ali

 Final design

-We already had a design system, but this page required additional components for the charts and date selection.
+We had a design system in place, but this page needed new components for the charts and date selection, which I designed and contributed back so the rest of the platform could reuse them.

 Here is the final design.